0xtimbo8/nexus/server/README.md

 `GET https://nexus-api-v1.onrender.com/assets/:address`

-This endpoint returns a set of assets based on the specified user CSC address.
+This endpoint returns a set of assets based on the specified user Klaytn address.

 The endpoint will return the following fields: